HXGdiaz/Bright-Ghosts/README.md

 * Changeable settings for base gameplay, with nearly limitless options for different hotkey configurations.
 * Beautifully composed playlist reflecting the atmosphere of this horror-filled world

+> [!NOTE]
+> At the end of development, the project will no longer be updated, our development studio will not be able to implement DLC.